Haemophilus Influenzae Type B Vaccine

 In general, children should get doses at:

-In some cases, your child may only need 3 doses.
+Some children may only need 3 doses.
 This depends on which brand the doctor uses.

 What Are the Risks Associated With the Hib Vaccine?